AAFC-BICoE/rpmout/README.md

 The reason for creating `rpmout` is to generate a list of packages for the [Rocks cluster](http://www.rocksclusters.org) I manage at Agriculture and Agri-Food Canada.

 ###TODO###

+* Exhibit
+.. <title> should be settable; right now is fixed at "Installed Software" ..* Output file names for Exhibit output should be settable; right now: "rpmout.html" and "allSoftware.js" ..* Source for Exhibit library should be settable; right now: "http://trunk.simile-widgets.org/exhibit/api/exhibit-api.js" ..* Should be able to set order of facets (right now Type, Group, License?

 * Move to Go package html/template, and allow the user to supply an arbitrary template for HTML output
 * testing